-However, not all actors and producers prefer having parentheticals as actors prefer adding their own feelings, moods, and actions according to the situation and dialogue delivery.
-In case if you have to add parentheticals, make sure you are using the right format.
+However, not all actors and producers prefer having parentheticals as actors prefer adding their feelings, moods, and actions according to the situation and dialogue delivery.
+In case you have to add parentheticals, make sure you are using the right format.

 Step #7: Transition and Camera Shots

-CUT TO:, CUT TO BLACK., FADE IN:, and FADE OUT. are the most commonly used transitions used today.
+CUT TO:, CUT TO BLACK., FADE IN:, and FADE OUT. are the commonly used transitions used today.
 Add transition in a separate line in capital letters where CUT TO:, CUT TO BLACK., and FADE OUT. are aligned right while FADE IN: is aligned left.

 Here is an example: